lizzhang-spec/lizzhang-spec.github.io/_pages/en.md

 <span class='anchor' id='Biography'></span>
 # Biography

-I am an early-career researcher passionate about Optimization Algorithm and Generative AI.
-My work explores the intersection of these fields, aiming to develop innovative approaches and advance theoretical insights.
-I am currently focused on algorithm design for optimization problems in generative models, with a particular emphasis on **Evolutionary Computation**, **Neural Architecture Search (NAS)**, **Generative Adversarial Networks (GANs)**, and **Diffusion Model**.
+I am an early-career researcher passionate about the intersection of optimization algorithms and generative AI.
+My research focuses on applying advanced optimization techniques to enhance the performance and efficiency of generative models.
+Currently, I am working on algorithm design in areas such as **Evolutionary Computation**, **Neural Architecture Search (NAS)**, **Generative Adversarial Networks (GANs)**, and **Diffusion Model**.

 <span class='anchor' id='-Qualifications'></span>
 # Qualifications